FSU Holocaust Institute for Educators

 FSU’s program is one of the most intensive and extensive of those offered in this region.
 For example, we have a five-day program in comparison to other programs of one or two days duration.
 We bring together faculty from several community colleges and universities along with history, religion, English, and education faculty from FSU to lend their particular expertise to the Institute.
 The teachers’ experience is further enriched with guest lectures from nationally known speakers.
 In past years these speakers have included:

-Special note: Scholarship assistance is available for travel and up to $450 of the registration fee.
-If you would like additional information, please call the program coordinator, Mike McIver, at (850) 645-5639 or email@example.com.
+If you would like additional information, please call the program coordinator, E’lexis Brewer, at (850) 645-9486 or firstname.lastname@example.org

 The instructional techniques sessions focus on teaching the Holocaust and integrating Holocaust issues and information effectively into the curriculum.
 Guest speakers for these sessions include experienced teachers in social studies, literature, drama, film, and art.
 Teachers explore a variety of hands-on techniques for presenting the Holocaust in the classroom.
 Research time is also allocated for those working on research projects.
 The Institute’s faculty consists primarily of scholars who are connected to FSU or the Tallahassee Community College.